-Would I survive in a post-apocalyptic world?
-Would you?
+Would a PR professional survive in a post-apocalyptic world?

 I’ve been binge-watching the hit television show Man vs. Wild featuring the charismatic survival expert, Bear Grylls.